Is Mozilla VPN Worth It?

 2. Strong Security

 Mozilla VPN includes a kill switch that is enabled by default.
-If your VPN connection drops, your internet traffic stops right away.
-This protects your real IP address from leaking.
+If your vpn connection drops, it stops all internet traffic.
+This protects your ip addresses from leaking.

 3. Flexible App Exclusions

 Mozilla VPN does not share your data with advertisers or marketers.
-Period.
+They don’t sell interaction data to third parties.

 5. Fast Speeds VPN

-Mozilla VPN’s download speeds peaked at 360Mbps during testing.
-That’s good for everyday use.
+My download speeds peaked at 360Mbps during testing.
+That’s fast enough for HD streaming and large downloads.

 6. Firefox Browser Integration

-This is where Mozilla VPN shines for Firefox users.
+This is where Mozilla VPN gets interesting for firefox users.

 7. Split Tunneling